glynester/project-snowflake/README.md

 ## Supporting user stories

-Following on from the above specification, the following user stories to create
+The following user stories apply:
 ```
 As a community minded person
 So that I can use the "I'm in" website and it's advanced functionality